8210 Head Park Ranger

 2. Possession of a current California Penal Code Section 832 Powers of Arrest Certification;

 Successful completion of Basic P.O.S.T.
 Academy may substitute for one (1) year of the required experience and California Penal Code Section 832 Powers of Arrest Certification.

-Possession of thirty (30) semester units or forty-five (45) quarter units in criminal justice from an accredited college or university may substitute for one (1) year of the required experience.
+Possession of thirty (30) semester units or forty-five (45) quarter units from an accredited college or university may substitute for one (1) year of the required experience.